jlablacker/GEOG5991-Portfolio/README.md

 * 8GB RAM

-and tested on a separate machine with the following sepecifications:
+The code was also tested on a separate machine with the following sepecifications:

 * Python 3.0
 * Anaconda 3